 The PBS WARN Project

-If a cybersecurity incident or internet disruption to a carrier facility breaks the primary connection to FEMA, the PBS WARN system provides an immediate alternate source of inbound WEA messages.
+If a cybersecurity incident or internet disruption to a carrier facility breaks the primary connection to FEMA, PBS WARN's system provides an immediate alternate source of inbound WEA messages.

-- Adding reliability to the WEA delivery system;
+- Reinforced reliability of the WEA delivery system;